virteal/l8/README.md

 ECMA 6 Generators - using "yield" to break a function in steps is a nice option.
 Study phase.
 Interop with co() seems ok.

 Cluster - run actors in multiple processes to get more speed on multi-core CPUs.
 Not done.

+I started an effort to modularize l8 so that one can use some parts of it via autonomous npm packages, versus the monolithic current package.

 The goal is to have a modern toolkit to build code that runs in browsers and servers, distributed using the actor model for inter process communications.